fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3d.md

 In compiled statically typed languages like Java, IDEs like NetBeans can point out errors in the code, even ones that are more than just compile errors.
 Additional tools for performing [static analysis](https://en.wikipedia.org/wiki/Static_program_analysis) like [checkstyle](http://checkstyle.sourceforge.net/), can be used for expanding the capabilities of the IDE to also point out problems related to style, like indentation.

-In the JavaScript university, the current leading tool for static analysis aka. "linting" is [ESlint](https://eslint.org/).
+In the JavaScript universe, the current leading tool for static analysis aka. "linting" is [ESlint](https://eslint.org/).

 Let's install ESlint as a development dependency to the backend project with the command: